jhuus/HawkEars-TensorFlow/README.md

 ## Implementation Notes
 ### Neural Networks
-HawkEars uses an ensemble of three neural networks: one to detect low frequency noise during spectrogram creation, one to remove noise, and one to identify bird species.
-The noise detection and species identification networks are based on the EfficientNetV2 design introduced in [this paper](https://arxiv.org/abs/2104.00298).
+HawkEars uses an ensemble of two neural networks: one to detect low frequency noise during spectrogram creation, and one to identify bird species.
+Both are based on the EfficientNetV2 design introduced in [this paper](https://arxiv.org/abs/2104.00298).
 It is an image-classification network, trained on spectrogram images.
 The implementation is in model/efficientnet_v2.py.
-For noise removal, HawkEars uses [this neural network](https://github.com/keras-team/keras-io/blob/master/examples/vision/mirnet.py).

 ### Spectrograms
 Spectrograms are extracted from audio files in core/audio.py, then compressed and saved to a SQLite database.

 (more content required here)